francesco-innocenti/Neuro_AI_Papers/README.md

 [Deep Neural Networks as Scientific Models](http://www.sciencedirect.com/science/article/pii/S1364661319300348) by Cichy & Kaiser (2019)

-This paper addresses the debate surrounding deep learning as a modelling framework for cognitive science from the perspective of philosophy of science and argues that ...

 [Deep Neural Networks in Computational Neuroscience](https://www.biorxiv.org/content/10.1101/133504v2) by Kietzmann, McClure & Kriegeskorte (2018)

-The authors review the success of deep convolutional neural networks in modelling the visual system, how these models can be validated/tested with both neural and behavioural data across different levels and modalities.
+The authors review the recent success of deep convolutional neural networks in modelling the visual system as well as how these models can be validated on both neural and behavioural data across different levels and modalities.
 They also address the common "black box" objection and argue, first, that understanding can come at a higher level of abstraction, by looking at the design components of these models (e.g., input statistics, architecture, learning rule, etc.), and second, that we can "look inside the box" with what has been called "in silico or synthetic neurophysiology", by for example visualising network features.